dervish666/sonarr-mcp-server/README.md

 - **Calendar**: Get upcoming and recently aired episodes
 - **Series Lookup**: Search for new TV series by name
 - **Add Series**: Add new TV series to Sonarr with custom settings
+- **Get Monitored Episodes**: Retrieve all monitored episodes for a specific series
+- **Search Monitored Episodes**: Trigger Sonarr to actively search for monitored episodes

 ## Prerequisites